jdlongmire/LFT_GEN_19_LEAN/docs/theory-v5/03-logical-strain-theory.md

 The Born rule emerges from the path-counting measure established in Section 4:

-**By Proposition 4.1:** Given complex amplitudes $c_G$ arising from oriented path counting, the unique probability measure satisfying positivity, interference, normalization, and factorization is:
+**By Proposition 4.1 (Section 4):** Given complex amplitudes $c_G$ arising from oriented path counting, the unique probability measure satisfying positivity, interference, normalization, and factorization is:

 $$
 P(G|\psi) = |c_G|^2